Application & Requirements

 For a list of the required documentation, please visit the Chapman Graduate School International Students page.

-Applications submitted after priority deadlines are reviewed on a space available basis.
+Applications submitted after the priority deadlines will be considered on a space-available basis.

 Submit all materials to chapman@fiu.edu.